jinghuazhao/R/gap/inst/shinygap/README.md

 ## C. Two-stage case-control design

+Tests of allele frequency differences between cases and controls in a two-stage design are described here @skol06.
 We implement it in function \texttt{tscc} whose format is
 ```
 tscc(model, GRR, p1, n1, n2, M, alpha.genome, pi.samples, pi.markers, K)
 ```